-DCA requires that all accessibility modifications be in place upon completion of new construction and/or completion of substantial rehabilitation, including kitchen and closet shelving, grab bars, and appliances.
-The ability of the applicant to adapt a unit to the required standard upon request is generally not sufficient to meet this requirement.
-However, removable or adaptable base cabinets are permitted under kitchen and bathroom sinks and under kitchen work surfaces if written instructions for their removal and adaptation is on file in the leasing office.
+DCA requires that all accessibility modifications be "in place" upon completion of new construction and/or completion of substantial rehabilitation, including kitchen and closet shelving, grab bars, and appliances.
+The ability of the applicant to "adapt" a unit to the required standard upon request is generally not sufficient to meet this requirement.
+However, removable or adaptable base cabinets will be permitted under kitchen and bathroom sinks and under kitchen work surfaces, provided that written instructions for the removal and adaptation of these cabinets is on file in the leasing office.